A MySQL client on Unix can connect to the

 Check to make sure that there is no firewall blocking access to MySQL.
 Your firewall may be configured on the basis of the application being executed, or the port number used by MySQL for communication (3306 by default).
 Under Linux or Unix, check your IP tables (or similar) configuration to ensure that the port has not been blocked.
-Under Windows, applications such as ZoneAlarm or the Windows XP personal firewall may need to be configured not to block the MySQL port.
+Under Windows, applications such as ZoneAlarm or Windows Firewall may need to be configured not to block the MySQL port.

 Here are some reasons the

 Can't connect to local

 MySQL server error might occur:

 You're running a MySQL server on Windows with many TCP/IP connections to it.
 If you're experiencing that quite often your clients get that error, you can find a workaround here: Section B.18.104.22.168, “Connection to MySQL Server Failing on Windows”.